-When photography first began in 1839, cameras began to accompany explorers on their travels.
-However, at this time, technology had not yet reached a point that the images could be used in publications.
+When photography began in 1839, cameras began accompanying explorers on their travels.
+However, at this time, technology had not yet reached a point where the images could be used in publications.
 Instead, skilled illustrators were required to translate these early images.
-It was not until the 1860s, that the first practical paper photographs were achieved.
+It was not until the 1860s that the first practical paper photographs were achieved.

 Ansel Easton Adams (1902-1984) – An American photographer and environmentalist, he is best known for his black-and-white photographs of the American West, especially in Yosemite National Park.

-Mathew B. Brady (1822-1896) – One of the most celebrated 19th century American photographers, he is best known for his photographs of celebrities and his documentation of the Civil War.
+Mathew B. Brady (1822-1896) – One of the most celebrated 19th-century American photographers, he is best known for his photographs of celebrities and his documentation of the Civil War.
 He is credited with being the father of photojournalism.

 Walker Evans (1903-1975) – An American photographer is best known for his work for the Farm Security Administration (FSA), documenting the effects of the Great Depression.
 He said his goal as a photographer was to make “literate, authoritative, transcendent pictures.”

 Camillus Sydney “Buck” Fly (18??-1901) – Best known for his photography of the Geronimo’s surrender in 1886, Fly lived and worked in Tombstone during the Gunfight at the O.K.
 Corral.
 He also served as Cochise County, Arizona’s sheriff for two years.